Day Two

 She walks with me and as she looks up at me with her big brown eyes.

-She looks to be maybe four or
+She looks to be maybe four or five.

-She walks with us as we do the tour of
+She walks with us as we do the tour of the whole area.

-would say something to her in Swahili and she would look sad let go of my hand
+A few time the guy doing the tour would say something to her in Swahili and she would look sad let go of my hand and walk back to the area where other kids were.

-she would sneak back and put her hand in mine.
+But the second she could see me again she would sneak back and put her hand in mine.

-We went through this routine two or
+We went through this routine two or three times.

 She made me laugh at her silliness.